Table of Contents

 • Rental or provision of a charging station by the owner.
 Recommended price: CHF 30.- to 40.- per month.

-The owner or manager is free to charge these to the residents or not.
+The owner or manager is free to charge these items to the residents or not.
 If so, these items appear distinctly on the statements or invoices sent to the residents.

 3. Thermal energy and water

-Climkit does not collect Advance payment.
+Climkit does not collect advance payments.

 How Did We Do?